mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 If you already have a tenant, you could [skip this section](#create-a-template).

-The tenant is useful to create a project configured inside an already existent infrastructure.
+The tenant is the upper level of the projects and is useful to create a project configured inside an already existent infrastructure.
 In an existent infrastructure some information are repeated for all the projects: *environments*, *cluster informations*, *CI/CD integration*.

 !!! info